 Audiologists specialize in preventing and assessing hearing and balance disorders, as well as providing audiologic treatment.

-- Approximately 31.5 million Americans have hearing loss (source)
+- Approximately 36 million Americans have some degree of hearing loss (source)

 - According to an AARP/ASHA 2011 poll of AARP members, 47% of respondents reported having untreated hearing loss (source)